Search by

 Is insurance included in my rent?

-Yes – management provide complete personal contents insurance to protect you and your belongings.
-Additional cover is available at an extra cost.
+Yes – they provide complete personal contents insurance to protect you and your belongings.

 Is your accommodation suitable for mature students?

 Of course!
-You can enjoy the social aspect of student living, while hanging onto some personal space in one of our self-contained rooms.
+You can enjoy the social aspect of student living, while hanging onto some personal space in one of their self-contained rooms.

 Are there specific times of day I have to move in?

-So things don’t get too hectic, management will send all students different timeslots prior to move in so you can book your slot.
+So things don’t get too hectic, they will send all students different timeslots prior to move in so you can book your slot.

 Am I able to have a party in my room if I want one?